drhicks/Kejia_peptide_binders/README.md

     ./run_submit.sh
     ```

-    In the paper, we have been routinely doing 2-rounds sequence design (i.e., MPNN-relax-MPNN-relax) for many targets in an ealier time.
+    In the paper, we had been routinely doing 2-rounds of sequence design (i.e., MPNN-relax-MPNN-relax) for many targets in an ealier time.
 To do this, one can simply run the above script twice with the flag --relax on.
 Set --num_seq_per_target 1 in the first run and --num_seq_per_target 5 in the second.

 4. **Concatenate all the silent files together**: